1031-Systems/1031_Delivery/Pico/README.md

 all files in its internal list, which should be all the files in the system.
 Users may specify a specific file to validate with the -f option.

-### winUsePico.bat
+### usePico/winUsePico.bat

 To link the Pico hardware support libraries to Hauntimator, a small python file is created named pointer.py that adds the Pico directory to the python path.
-This avoids the use of a symbolic link that requires Administrator privileges. winUsePico.bat creates the pointer.py file in src and can be used standalone to quickly switch from other hardware to Pico.
+This avoids the use of a symbolic link that requires Administrator privileges. usePico (on linux/Mac) or winUsePico.bat (on Windows 11) creates the pointer.py file in src and can be used standalone to quickly switch from other hardware to Pico.

 ## Files